Last Updated on March 16, 2025

 Removal of the cast is also difficult and uncomfortable for the patient.

-Plaster of Paris Cast Application
+Plaster of Paris Cast Application- The Procedure

 First of all, stockinette is applied over the area to be plastered and covered by the soft cotton padding of the required width firmly over the area.

-For securing, each turn is overlapped by one third in order to secure layers.
+For securing, each turn is overlapped by one-third in order to secure layers.

 The affected part should be covered with suitable padding and the desired position secured and held correctly.
 Bandages of the correct size are immersed in water, one at a time, and held there until bubbling stops.
 The bandage is removed by holding it at the ends.
-The ends are gently squeezed towards the center then pulled back to shape.
+The ends are gently squeezed towards the center and then pulled back to shape.

 The bandage is unrolled around the limb in an even manner.
 Minimum tension should be exercised and this should be directed towards the center of the bandage-not at the edges.